- LDA-NOC clear

 | Best for | 5-7 year capital growth | Instant live-in / steady rental |

 Sultanpur Road sits in a different chapter of the same story.
-The corridor is mid-cycle.
-IT City, Wellness City and the Outer Ring Road are still being built.
-Premium amenities are arriving but not yet here in retail-saturation density.
+Mid-cycle.
+IT City, Wellness City, the ORR are still being built.
+Premium amenities are arriving but not yet at retail-saturation density.
 So land trades at a discount.
-The frontier — Adampur Naubasta, Sisandi, Gosainganj — is the cheapest part, because it is the furthest from current city anchors.
-Jo zameen aaj sasti hai, woh kal mehengi hogi — what is cheap today will be expensive tomorrow, but only if the corridor delivers what is promised.
-So far every infrastructure milestone on Sultanpur Road has shipped or is on schedule.
+The frontier (Adampur Naubasta, Sisandi, Gosainganj) is the cheapest part because it's furthest from current city anchors.
+Jo zameen aaj sasti hai, woh kal mehengi hogi, but only if the corridor delivers what's promised.
+So far every milestone has shipped or is on schedule.
+The chai at one of the dhaba stops near IT City was terrible last month, by the way.
+Doesn't change the corridor thesis.

-Real estate appreciation is rarely linear.
-It moves in S-curves: slow base, sharp upswing, mature plateau.
-Shaheed Path entered its sharp upswing around 2014–2018 when the Lulu Mall announcement and Ekana Stadium pushed land from ₹2,500 to ₹6,500.
-By 2022 it had hit a plateau.
-Today the corridor delivers a steady 8 to 12% per year — a good number but not exciting for an investor with a long horizon.
+Real estate appreciation moves in S-curves.
+Slow base.
+Sharp upswing.
+Mature plateau.
+Shaheed Path entered its sharp upswing around 2014 to 2018 when the Lulu Mall announcement and Ekana Stadium pushed land from ₹2,500 to ₹6,500.
+By 2022 the corridor had hit a plateau.
+Today it delivers a steady 8 to 12 percent per year.
+Good number.
+Not exciting for an investor with a long horizon.
 Pedh badh chuka hai, ab thoda hi badhega.

-Shaheed Path's 2026–28 pipeline is short but useful: Lucknow Metro Phase 2 will add the Charbagh-SGPGI corridor that crosses Shaheed Path at Telibagh, improving public transport for residents.
-That is essentially it — the corridor is built out.
-New malls, schools or hospitals are unlikely because there is no land for them.
-Any future appreciation will come from rising rentals, not new amenities.
+Shaheed Path's pipeline is short.
+Lucknow Metro Phase 2 will add the Charbagh-SGPGI corridor that crosses Shaheed Path at Telibagh.
+That's helpful for residents who use public transport.
+Beyond that, there's no room.
+New malls, schools or hospitals are unlikely because there's no land for them.
+Future appreciation will come from rising rentals, not new anchors.

 Sultanpur Road's pipeline is dramatically thicker.
-LDA Wellness City (1,474 acres) launches plots at ₹4,000–₹4,200 per sq.ft. in 2026, anchoring the corridor floor.
+LDA Wellness City (1,474 acres) launches plots at ₹4,000 to ₹4,200 per sq.ft. in 2026, which anchors the corridor floor.
 LDA IT City Phase 2 adds another 1,696 acres of serviced land.
 The Outer Ring Road completes its 104 km loop.
-The Lucknow-Kanpur Expressway opens at Bani–Amausi — connecting Sultanpur Road traffic to Kanpur in 35 minutes.
+The Lucknow-Kanpur Expressway opens at Bani-Amausi, putting Kanpur 35 minutes away.
 The Purvanchal Expressway terminus at Chand Sarai (already live) feeds eastern UP traffic onto the corridor.
-Add to that ₹600 crore of LDA infrastructure capex — wider arterials, sewerage, water, electrical substations.
+Add ₹600 crore of LDA infrastructure capex on top of all this.
+Wider arterials, sewerage trunk, water mains, electrical substations.
 Itni saari development ek saath kahin nahin ho rahi.

 Be honest with yourself about what you actually want.
-If you are buying a plot to build a home this year and move in by 2027, daily-life amenities matter more than future ROI.
-Here is the gap as it stands in May 2026.
+If you're building a home this year and moving in by 2027, daily-life amenities matter more than future ROI.
+Here's the gap as of May 2026.

 | Amenity | Sultanpur Road frontier | Shaheed Path |